uofa-cmput404/uofa-cmput404.github.io/content/labsignments/http.md

 ### Decide the action to take based on the Http method type

-All other method other than GET and POST are met with a 405 error
+All other method other than GET are met with a 405 error

 ## Start the server